Student Code of Conduct and Ethics

 - The law does not define where smokers can smoke in public places or in places of employment.
 In other words, State law does not define how far away from a building a person must be in order to smoke.
 The intent of the law is to protect the citizens, including employees, from the risks of second-hand smoke.
 Some states have determine that an areas twenty-five feet from the area where smoking is prohibited is a reasonable minimum distance but, unit the State of Ohio issues further guidance on the enforcement of this law, we can only use the twenty-five feet distances as a guide.

 - As is our current practice, the success of the University’s smoking prohibition policy depends upon the thoughtfulness, consideration and cooperation of smokers and non-smokers.
 All of us share the responsibility for adhering to and enforcing this policy.
 Smokers have the added responsibility of disposing of their cigarette butts without littering the campus or using trash receptacles because of the potential to start a fire.
-Should you have a concern about the enforcement of this policy, your concern should be addressed directly to the person violating the policy or, if you are uncomfortable doing that, you should bring your concern to the attention of your Area Coordinator, the Associate Dean for Residence Life or the Associated Vice President for Human Resources.
+Should you have a concern about the enforcement of this policy, your concern should be addressed directly to the person violating the policy or, if you are uncomfortable doing that, you should bring your concern to the attention of your Area Coordinator, the Associate Dean for Residence Life or the Director of Human Resources.

-Students are advised that Ohio law imposes the following penalties for false alarms made by persons 18 years of age or over: Section 2917.32A—Whoever violates this section shall be charged by the Springfield City Fire Marshall or by a law enforcement officer with a misdemeanor of the first degree carrying a penalty of imprisoned up to six months and a maximum fine of $1,000 for the first offense.
+Students are advised that Ohio law imposes the following penalties for false alarms made by persons 18 years of age or over: Section 2917.32A—Whoever violates this section shall be charged by the Springfield City Fire Marshall or by a law enforcement officer with a misdemeanor of the first degree carrying a penalty of imprisonment up to six months and a maximum fine of $1,000 for the first offense.
 A violation of inducing panic: Section 2917.31 may also be imposed, which would be an additional first degree misdemeanor charge.

 Alcohol and Other Drugs